MoOx/gulp-cssnext/README.md

 ### Options

-Options are directly passed to cssnext, so checkout [cssnext options](https://github.com/cssnext/cssnext#nodejs-options) directly
+Options are directly passed to cssnext, so checkout [cssnext options](https://github.com/cssnext/cssnext#nodejs-options) directly.

 _Note: `from` option is by default automatically specified using gulp source._